ghodss/kubernetes-macosx-development/README.md

 If you ever have trouble compiling, try running `make clean` in the kubernetes source directory.
 It can solve many issues.

-This configuration has only been explicitly tested on Mac OS X 10.9.
+This configuration has only been explicitly tested on Mac OS X 10.9 and 10.10.
 It should work on other versions but no guarantees.